jamking/IOSTreeView/README.md

 IOSTreeView
 ===========

 IOS Tree View.
 Updated on the base of https://github.com/adamhoracek/KOTree, but support more nodes with a simpler data structure.
+Also fixed some small bugs.